 You can find kimbap all over South Korea.
 This is essentially the somewhat healthier Korean alternative to the sandwich or tacos.
 The popular street food snack is comprised of a medley of rice and pickled vegetables that are wrapped in seaweed and served in neat little packages.

-You can find kimbap at a lot of different street food stalls, as well is in the fridges of convenience markets.
-Pick some fresh, hand rolled kimbap wraps up at Gwangjang market and enjoy it as a snack later while exploring Seoul.
-This is suitable for vegetarians, thought you should note that the seaweed adds a very fishy taste.
+You can find kimbap at a lot of different street food stalls, as well as in the fridges of convenience markets.
+Pick some fresh, hand-rolled kimbap wraps up at Gwangjang market and enjoy it as a snack later while exploring Seoul.
+This is suitable for vegetarians, though you should note that the seaweed adds a very fishy taste.